Christina McEvoy worked in partnership with Visit Idaho to create this Travel Tip.

 - Warm gloves and hat

-- Backpack: food/snacks, water bottles (at least 1 liter per person), small first-aid kit, toilet paper, hand warmers
+- Backpack: food, water bottles (at least one liter per person), small first-aid kit, toilet paper and bags, hand warmers

 - Sunscreen and sunglasses